es-ude/FlowPredictionDemo/README.md

 screen /dev/cu.usbmodem143401 # on mac
 ```
-you will see outputs exactly like the following:
+You will see outputs exactly like the following:
 ```
 [HWTEST-MIDDLEWARE: runTest] Trure: 38, Predicted: 40
 [HWTEST-MIDDLEWARE: runTest] Trure: 38, Predicted: 40